kekse1/getopt.js/README.md

 * If a single `--` occures in the command line, the regular behavior is (usually) to abort the process and add the rest as regular list items
 * Undefined parameters or those without any value will result in an Integer which counts the amount of their occurences
 * BUT if defaults are defined in the vector, these will be used (can be either for all, or separately one for undefined keys and one for empty keys, without values)
-* Defaults can be optionally cloned.. and if `.args>1` in a vector item plus an array as default value, the array items will be used adequately
+* Defaults can be optionally cloned.. and if `.params>1` in a vector item plus an array as default value, the array items will be used adequately
-* By default multiple values are possible (use `.args` vector item).
+* By default multiple values are possible (use `.params` vector item).
 * Use the `group` vector item to group all defined values together in the `(result).group[]` array (beneath their original `(result).index`s)
 * It's possible to let short keys be found automatically (finding nearest possible character)
 * Automatically created help pages/views (if no manuall `--help / -?` override defined in the vector); using `.help` vector items to show each ones descriptions